-Form of Proxy - Annual General and Special Meeting to be held on Tuesday, May 30, 2023
+Form of Proxy - Annual General and Special Meeting to be held on Thursday, May 9, 2024

 This Form of Proxy is solicited by and on behalf of the Board of Directors.
 Notes to proxy

-- Every holder has the right to appoint some other person or company of their choice, who need not be a holder, to attend and act on their behalf at the meeting or any adjournment or postponement thereof.
-If you wish to appoint a person or company other than the Management Nominees whose names are printed herein, please insert the name of your chosen proxyholder in the space provided (see reverse). - If the securities are registered in the name of more than one owner (for example, joint ownership, trustees, executors, etc.), then all those registered should sign this proxy.
+- 1. Every holder has the right to appoint some other person or company of their choice, who need not be a holder, to attend and act on their behalf at the meeting or any adjournment or postponement thereof.
+If you wish to appoint a person or company other than the Management Nominees whose names are printed herein, please insert the name of your chosen proxyholder in the space provided (see reverse). - 2.
+If the securities are registered in the name of more than one owner (for example, joint ownership, trustees, executors, etc.), then all those registered should sign this proxy.
 If you are voting on behalf of a corporation or another individual you may be required to provide documentation evidencing your power to sign this proxy with signing capacity stated. - 3.
-This proxy should be signed in the exact manner as the name(s) appear(s) on the proxy. - 4.
+This proxy should be signed in the exact manner as the name(s) appear(s) on the proxy - 4.
 If a date is not inserted in the space provided on the reverse of this proxy, it will be deemed to bear the date on which it was mailed to the holder by Management. - 5.
-The securities represented by this proxy will be voted as directed by the holder, however, if such a direction is not made in respect of any matter, and the proxy appoints the Management Nominees listed on the reverse, this proxy will be voted for the election of directors in proposal 1, and for the matters in proposals 2, 3 and 4. - 6.
+The securities represented by this proxy will be voted as directed by the holder, however, if such a direction is not made in respect of any matter, and the proxy appoints the Management Nominees listed on the reverse, this proxy will be voted as recommended by Management. - 6.
 The securities represented by this proxy will be voted in favour, or withheld from voting, or voted against each of the matters described herein, as applicable, in accordance with the instructions of the holder, on any ballot that may be called for.
 If you have specified a choice with respect to any matter to be acted on, the securities will be voted accordingly. - 7.
 This proxy confers discretionary authority in respect of amendments or variations to matters identified in the Notice of Meeting and Management Information Circular or other matters that may properly come before the meeting or any adjournment or postponement thereof, unless prohibited by law. - 8.
 This proxy should be read in conjunction with the accompanying documentation provided by Management.